 As I said earlier in the article, both the device Mac and iPhone should be updated with the latest OS version to use the Desk View Feature.

-For iPhone iOS 16 & Later and for mac, macOS Ventura & Later.
+For iPhone iOS 16 & Later and Mac, macOS Ventura & Later.
 To check the versions on both devices, follow the given below

 Note: The desk View feature is only available in the iPhone with a Wide-Angle Camera.